Moving supply chains toward trusted partners can reduce political risk, but it adds duplication, higher unit costs, and market fragmentation.

 Korean firms need portfolio design across the US, China, EU, and ASEAN rather than a simple replacement of one production base with another.

-For this issue, start with FDI project counts, then check whether local-content rules is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with FDI project counts, then check whether local-content rules is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch